 For more than thirty years the institute was the only Austrian organization that devoted itself entirely to research on the Danube region – both within and beyond the border.
 Starting in 1956, detailed research results and consequent discussions were published in the institute’s own scientific journal, “Der Donauraum”.
 In the same year, the institute was relocated to Vienna.

 In 1995, Erhard Busek replaced Norbert Leser as chairman of the institute.
 With this change in management came a new focus on consolidation and cooperation that led to a renewed motivation to work.
 Under the new name “Institute for the Danube Region and Central Europe”, activities were extended to include all of Central and Southeastern Europe as well as parts of the Black Sea region.

 Today, IDM is a non-university research institution based on associations and consisting of individual and corporate members.

-Since 1st April 2011 the IDM became a strategic partner of the University for Applied Science (BOKU) in Vienna.
+Since April 1, 2011 IDM has been a strategic partner of the University for Applied Science (BOKU) in Vienna.